 Raising the Dead: The Science and Literature of Resuscitation in Spain.
 In preparation.

 The cultural significance of resuscitation in Spain has passed largely unnoticed and no single study to date has systematically addressed it.
 The majority of studies on the subject center on modern techniques of resuscitation and their influence on the twentieth-century medical revolution.
 This book aims to reveal how the questions associated with resuscitation resonated in Spanish culture, particularly from the perspective of modernity’s unending fascination with the life/death divide.
 It explores topics ranging from anatomy, physiology, and vitalism to grave robbery, necrophilia, and perversion.

 Three of the more challenging questions the science of resuscitation raised in Spain include: if the soul flees the body upon death as dictated by Scripture, how is resuscitation possible on the dead?
 And, if the soul imbues the body with vital force, does the soul return from its otherworldly journey to inhabit the resuscitated body once again (and is the original body/self thus restored)?
 Lastly, can any lifeless body that has not succumbed to the visible processes of decomposition be resuscitated?
 These questions have had a direct and enduring impact on Spain’s literary, scientific, and philosophical landscapes.

 Life Embodied: The Promise of Vital Force in Spanish Modernity.
-Montreal: McGill-Queen’s UP, 2018.
+History of Ideas Series.
+McGill-Queen’s UP, 2018.

 The concept of vital force – the immanent energy that promotes the processes of life in the body and in nature – has proved a source of endless fascination and controversy.
 Indeed, the question of what vitalizes the body has haunted humanity since antiquity, and became even more pressing during the Scientific Revolution and beyond.